waxim/slimmvc/readme.md

-**Please Note: This is an indevelopment project you shouldn't try and use it yet.
+** Please Note: This is an indevelopment project you shouldn't try and use it yet.
 There is nothing in the way of sanitaion and its hacky.
 Consider this your warning. :) **

 # SLIM MVC
-SlimMVC is a Model-View-Controller wrapper for SLIM Framework.
+SlimMVC is a Model-View-Controller wrapper for [SLIM API Framework](http://www.slimframework.com/).
 SlimMVC allows you to define controllers for your API routes, those routes then pass through a view before being returned to the browser.